Social

 We fairly evaluate enhancement of corporate value, conduct that is in keeping with the required qualities, and achievements, as this serves as a basis for judgments on promotion and demotion and the determination of compensation.

-We have introduced MBO (Management by Objectives), and set individual targets for the achievement of our organizational targets according to the grade (role expectations) of each employee every year based on an agreement between the employee and their supervisor.
+We have introduced MBO (Management by Objectives), and set individual targets for the achievement of our organizational targets according to the grade (role expectations) of each employee every six months based on an agreement between the employee and their supervisor.
 Evaluation of performance during the evaluation period and promotions and demotions are determined through self evaluation, evaluation interviews, evaluation meetings within and between divisions, and review committee meetings, and evaluated employees receive feedback on their evaluation results and the reasons for them from the primary evaluator.

 4. Compensation System